signalfx/splunk-opentelemetry-examples/instrumentation/python/google-cloud-functions/README.md

-# Instrumenting a Node.js Google Cloud Run Function with OpenTelemetry
+# Instrumenting a Python Google Cloud Run Function with OpenTelemetry

 This example demonstrates how to instrument an serverless Google Cloud Run function written in Python using OpenTelemetry, and then export the data to Splunk Observability